tmlmt/bodegamap-collab/wiki/en/roadmap-and-changelog.md

 - Bug fixes and maybe some feature requests you have submitted in the [collaboration repository](https://github.com/tmlmt/bodegamap-collab/issues)

 ## Changelog (user-facing changes)

+### v2.4.0

+#### 🚀 Enhancements

+- Opening Hours improvements:
+  - Advanced filtering on opening time, including filtering on specific day and time
+  - Use more precise words: "today" if relevant, "reopens" if was open earlier in the day, "(re)opens soon" if opening within one hour

+#### 🩹 Fixes

+- Add rating filter to sharing link

 ### v2.3.3